 Registration Key: This is unique identifying key generated when a new store is initiated by the sales department.
-It allows HME products to be linked to a specific store ensuring easier installations with reduced errors while also enhancing subscription management.
+It allows HME products to be linked to a specific store ensuring easier installations with reduced errors.

 Report: A generated document that compiles a specific set of data or measured events for a specified period of time.
 This report can be generated in formats available for that report type (e.g., PDF or CSV).